TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 #### Architectural Diagram

 <img width="416" alt="image" src="https://github.com/TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/assets/78227704/afed5865-ebe0-4292-b402-b74216650655">
 </br>

-### API Gateway:-
+### API Gateway

+**_web-app-api:_**
-The WebSocket API allows for bidirectional, persistent data connections between Clients and Serverless Backends.
+This WebSocket API allows for bidirectional, persistent data connections between Clients and Serverless Backends.
 </br>

-### DynamoDB:-
+### DynamoDB

-**ConnectionsTable:** <br /> This is the registry storing Connection Metadata, primary Key:- _connectionsId_.
+**_ConnectionsTable:_**  This registry stores the Connection Metadata.
 </br>

-### Lambdas:-
+### AWS Lambda

+Four Lambdas have been used in the solution, Functions written below:-

-**ConnectHandler:** <br /> Lambda function to handle WebSocket connections.
-Adds a new connectionId to ConnectionsTable when a WebSocket connection is established
+**1- _ConnectHandler:_** Handles WebSocket connections, Adds a new connectionId to ConnectionsTable when a WebSocket connection is established

-**DisconnectHandler:** <br /> Handles WebSocket disconnections Removes a connectionId from ConnectionsTable when a WebSocket connection is closed.
+**2 -_DisconnectHandler:_** Removes a connectionId from ConnectionsTable when a WebSocket connection is closed.

-**SendMessageHandler:** <br /> Function used to send messages to connected clients.
+**3 -_SendMessageHandler:_** Sends messages to connected clients.
 It retrieves all connectionIds from ConnectionsTable, and sends a message to each connected client using ApiGatewayManagementApi.

-**DefaultHandler**: <br /> Provides information to a client when a WebSocket connection is established
+**4 -_DefaultHandler_**: Provides information to a client when a WebSocket connection is established

 </br>